-A secondary school is always much bigger than a primary school, but the tutor group system is designed to offer maximum support to new students through a horizontal structure.
-This structure allows targeted support of students in preparation for their exams and future career choices, as well as year specific themes.
+A secondary school is always much bigger than a primary school, but the tutor group system is designed to offer maximum support to new students.

 Students spend time with their tutor every day.
 The tutors have been specially selected for the qualities they possess to help your child make a smooth transition to TRS.
 The school has a tradition of creating a warm and caring environment which nurtures all children.
 Leading the team of tutors will be a Director of Year and a Head of Year who coordinate a wide range of activities for the 300 students who make up the Year group - effectively a school within a school.